Chattering Reduction for a Second-Order Actuator via Dynamic Sliding Manifolds: Introduction

 \section{Introduction}

 Sliding mode control (SMC) is a well-known approach for handling systems with bounded disturbances and uncertainties~\cite{shtesselSlidingModeControl2014}.
-However, a significant disadvantage is the occurrence of chattering, which is a high-frequency, periodic oscillation along the sliding manifold~\cite{utkinChatteringProblemSliding2006}, \cite{levantChatteringAnalysis2010}.
+However, a significant disadvantage is the occurrence of chattering, which is a finite frequency, undesirable periodic oscillation along the sliding manifold~\cite{utkinChatteringProblemSliding2006, levantChatteringAnalysis2010}.
 Chattering is known to occur due to the discontinuity in the control signal.
 Common methods against this kind of chattering are the approximation of the discontinuity~\cite{burtonContinuousApproximationVariable1986} and higher-order sliding modes by shifting the discontinuity into higher order derivatives of the control~\cite{bartoliniChatteringAvoidanceSecondorder1998}.
-However, in addition, chattering also occurs with continuous signals due to unmodeled dynamics in the system~\cite{boikoAnalysisChatteringContinuous2005}, \cite{boikoAnalysisChatteringSystems2007}.
+However, in addition, chattering also occurs with continuous signals due to unmodeled dynamics in the system~\cite{boikoAnalysisChatteringContinuous2005, boikoAnalysisChatteringSystems2007}.
 Especially, chattering is known to occur in first-order SMC with actuators of relative degree two or higher~\cite{boikoAnalysisChatteringContinuous2005}.
-To suppress chattering caused by unmodeled dynamics, applying state observers~\cite{leeChatteringSuppressionMethods2007} or filter characteristics~\cite{kruppChatteringfreeSlidingMode1999} are discussed.
+To suppress chattering caused by unmodeled dynamics, applying state observers~\cite{leeChatteringSuppressionMethods2007, hsuNyquistCriterionChattering2024} or filter characteristics~\cite{kruppChatteringfreeSlidingMode1999} are discussed.
 In~\cite{castilloDescribingfunctionbasedAnalysisTune2020} chattering due to discontinuity is reduced by the approximation with a saturation function and the parameters of the control are tuned using the describing function method.
+Another approach for adjusting or improving the system behavior is using a dynamic sliding manifold (DSM) instead of a static sliding manifold (SSM).
+This method is adopted from frequency shaping sliding mode control~\cite{youngFrequencyShapingCompensator1993}.
+For example in~\cite{shtesselSlidingModeControl2003}, a DSM is applied to a boost and buck-boost converter to stabilize the internal dynamics.
+Also in~\cite{koshkoueiDynamicSlidingMode2005}, the extra dynamics of the DSM are used as a compensator for the desired system behavior.
+In our previous study~\cite{tietzeLocalStabilityAnalysis2025}, we analyze stability with both globally bounded and unbounded perturbations using a DSM.
+The novel idea now is to use the DSM for reducing chattering compared to a SSM with similar performance properties, but without changing the switching law, i.e.~without smoothening the sign-function, reducing the gain or increasing the order of the sliding mode.
+The analysis of the chattering is based on the so-called harmonic balance (HB) method or describing function (DF) technique, rendering possible to calculate the amplitude and frequency of the fundamental oscillation~\cite{slotineAppliedNonlinearControl1991}.
+The DF analysis in~\cite{shtesselNewApproachChattering1996} shows that there is no chattering with a first-order stable lag in the unmodeled dynamics.
+The analysis is performed for ideal and real first-order SMC with a SSM.